JavascriptDon/Video-Chat-App-/README.md

 TOKEN_KEY= yoursecretkeygoeshere

 ```
-##  Build A Discord Chat App with MERN stack and REDUX
+## Overview

+Video Chat App is a clone of the popular chat app Discord.
+Users are able to create and join room, send and accept/reject friend requests, create rooms with audio call possibility and message each other through text channels or through direct messaging.

+**This project is not currently maintained.**

+##  Technologies Used

 ```
+ Build A Discord Chat App with MERN stack and REDUX

  Server Side packages:
  MongoDB: Our Main Database
  Express: Our NodeJS framework